eFinder

 INSUFFICIENT EVIDENCE

-— No evidence found in archive to verify the quoted statement from Joandri Velazquez Zaragoza
+No evidence found in web search or Wikipedia confirming the quoted statement from Joandri Velazquez Zaragoza.

 “US District Judge William Young questioned that claim and demanded answers”